10 facts about bees

 Out of 20,000 bee species found across the world, only one of those bees makes honey, and that’s the honeybee.
 On average, a honeybee will make only 1.5 teaspoons of honey in their lifetime, which seems quite low.
 But, when you multiply that across the 20,000 to 60,000 bees in each colony – That’s a whole lot of honey!

-If you enjoyed reading facts about bees, you can learn more about bees favourite flowers and how to attract them to your garden, by clicking here.
+If you enjoyed reading facts about bees, you can learn more about bees favourite flowers and how to attract them to your garden.